ronynn/portfolio/_posts/2024-5-14-design-system-javascript.md

 ---
 layout: post
-title: Picking the best design system for my apps
+title: "Picking the best design system for my apps"
 categories: [Design, Javascript]
-image: assets/images/laptopcalc.jpg
+image: "assets/images/laptopcalc.jpg"
 ---

 "Design is not just what it looks like and feels like.
 Design is how it works,” said Steve Jobs, and he was onto something.